The optimality of syntactic dependency distances: Results

 \subsection{Question 6.
 What are the best optimality scores for cross-linguistic research?}

 In this article, we investigated mathematical properties of $\Omega$ and compared them against other scores.
 Our empirical analysis suggests that $\Omega$ has a greater capacity to detect languages where DDm is weak or surpassed by other word order principles (Question 1), unveil higher optimization in longer sentences (Question 4) and detect anti-DDm effects in short sequences (Question 4).
 These findings, in combination with the many theoretical caveats of raw dependency distances that we have unveiled in Section \ref{optimality_metric_section}, strongly suggest that raw dependency distances are a poor reflect of DDm and that scores such as $\Omega$ are crucial for progress in research on that optimization principle and related memory constraints \cite{Liu2008a,Jiang2015a}.
+Finally, we have shown that in terms of the ranking of languages by optimality, $\Omega$ cannot be replaced by the widely-used $D$ \cite{Gildea2007a,Gildea2010a,Futrell2015a,Futrell2020a}, the closely-related $\bar{d}$ \cite{Ferrer2004b} (neither by $\Delta$ \cite{Gulordava2015}).
+We have shown the hierarchical ranking of languages by $D$ is actually distorted substantially with respect to the original ranking by $\Omega$.
+All these findings on the superiority of $\Omega$ strongly suggest that the theoretical properties of $\Omega$ actually (Section \ref{optimality_metric_section}) imply a remarkable difference with respect to other scores in a practical setting.
+For this reason, it is safer to conclude that Romance languages are more optimized then English based on $\Omega$ (Fig. \ref{Hasse_diagrams_figure})) rather than the other way around based on $D$ (Fig. \ref{Hasse_diagrams_D_figure})).
 However, further theoretical and empirical research should be carried out in relation to {$\Omega$ and alternative optimality} scores.